 Improper waste management can result in significant problems for human health and the environment.

-Therefore, it is crucial for individuals and businesses to understand the reason and the importance of why is waste management so popular.
+Therefore, individuals and businesses must understand the reason and the importance of why waste management is so popular.

 Reasons for their Popularity

 Food waste that is disposed of in landfills can lead to the production of methane gas, which is a potent greenhouse gas that is even more harmful than carbon dioxide.